WPDevelopers/embedpress/README.md

-# PublishPress Embeds
+# EmbedPress
-PublishPress Embeds is a WordPress plugin that are capable of embed media from over 40 more providers into a WordPress site.
+EmbedPress is a WordPress plugin that are capable of embed media from over 40 more providers into a WordPress site.

 # Table of Contents
 - [Publishing New Releases](https://github.com/OSTraining/EmbedPress/blob/master/CONTRIBUTING.md#pushing-new-releases)